 Master's programme in Software Engineering, 120 credits

-The Master’s programme in Software Engineering, 120 credits, is a two-year programme at second-cycle level, where you will learn to design, verify and implement software intensive systems.
-You will gain knowledge about the principles for analysing, designing and implementing big and complex software systems, with a particular focus on predictability and performance.
+In the Master’s programme in Software Engineering you learn to design, analyze, verify and implement complex software systems, with a particular focus on predictability and performance.
 The programme also covers the current trends and those that will dominate software development in the future, such as component- and model-based development, service oriented programming, interoperability and global system development.

 The Master’s programme in Software Engineering gives you in-depth knowledge of the development of high-quality software, which is necessary for programmers, project managers and technical specialists.
 After your studies you will be able to work nationally or internationally as a software architect, developer or project manager in industry, for example, or as a researcher in academia.